ibm-cloud-docs/discovery-data/connector-sharepoint-onprem-cp4d.md

 -   Set up full read access for the web application.

 If you are using version 2.2.1 or earlier, then you must complete some extra prerequisite tasks before you can connect to the data source.
-For more information, see [SharePoint OnPrem prerequisite steps for prior releases](#prior-prereqs).
+For more information, see [SharePoint On Prem prerequisite steps for prior releases](#prior-prereqs).

-## Connecting to a SharePoint OnPrem data source
+## Connecting to a SharePoint On Prem data source
 {: #connector-sharepoint-onprem-cp4d-task}

 From your {{site.data.keyword.discoveryshort}} project, complete the following steps:

 1. From the navigation pane, choose **Manage collections**.
 1. Click **New collection**.
-1. Click **SharePoint OnPrem**, and then click **Next**.
+1. Click **SharePoint On Prem**, and then click **Next**.
 1. Name the collection.
 1. If the language of the documents in SharePoint is not English, select the appropriate language.